Most Guests Hate Bend

 You have to understand, Bend is an oasis.
 Fifteen breweries and counting in a town of 80,000 residents.
 Beautiful rolling hills and five-hundred miles of world class mountain biking trails.
 The sixth largest ski resort in the country.
 Some of the finest food on the west coast.
 And on and on the list goes.

-Truth be told, guest hate Bend because they don’t live here.
+Truth be told, guests hate Bend because they don’t live here.
 It’s that simple.
 Yet while you’re with us, allow us to share our favorites to make the most of your time in our very special high-desert destination.

 Please call on us to make any reservations you may desire.
 We have great relationships around town and would love to ensure they know you are our guests.